 Ruling: NBC apologized and promised it wouldn’t make the same mistake again.

-Francis Bellamy, a Baptist minister, wrote the Pledge in 1892 and it was first published in the September 8th issue of The Youth's Companion.
+wrote the Pledge in 1892 and it was first published in the September 8th issue of The Youth's Companion.
 In 1954, Congress added the words, "under God," to the Pledge in response to a Knight of Columbus campaign.
 Fortunately, patriotic Americans have defended our right to stand and recite the pledge as both a national oath and a public prayer.

 I wonder if the Newdows of America will next try and rid the country of the phrase “God bless America.”
 Perhaps this concerned father forgot that our nation was founded on Christian principles.